XP-NETWORK/contract-interfaces/README.md

 ## 1. Populating the environment variables
 Remove the `.example` from `.env.example` and populate with relevant data

- Hardcode your the `private key` from your eliptical curve key pair here:
+ Hardcode the `private key` from your elliptical curve key pair here:
  ```
  # Signer's secret key
  SK=
  ```
- Hardcode your the `public key` fof the account you're sending the tokens to here:
+ Hardcode the `public key` for the account you're sending the tokens to here:
 ```
  # Receiver's public key (wallet address)
  PK=